rowcased/rowcased.github.io/alternate_page.md

 <h3 id="solver"><br>1.
 Solver</h3>

 Being new to coding as I began Codewars, I was baffled by some challenges and some early solutions were inefficient.
 I rapidly learned about algorithm best practices by reading comments and studying other people's solutions.
 Solving a kata in multiple languages offered invaluable insights to coding.
-I never imagined I would solve so many kata and learn as much as I have.
+I never imagined I would solve so many kata and learn as much as I have here.
 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 137 ~ leaderboard position